sadickam/sdg-classification-bert/README.md

 Source:https://www.un.org/development/desa/disabilities/about-us/sustainable-development-goals-sdgs-and-disability.html

 ### Streamlit app link and key functions
-You cab access the streamlit app at: https://sadickam-sdg-classification-bert-main-pypeui.streamlit.app/ The app has the following key functions:
+You can access the streamlit app at: https://sadickam-sdg-classification-bert-main-pypeui.streamlit.app/ The app has the following key functions:
 - _**Single text prediction:**_ copy/paste or type in a text box
 - _**Multiple text prediction:**_ upload a csv file (Note: The column contaning the text to be predicted must be title **"text_inputs"**.
 The app will generate an output csv file that you can download.
 This downloadable file will include all the original columns in the uploaded cvs, a column for predicted SDGs, and a columns prediction probability scores.